whitezom7/bloomfolio/SETUP.md

 ### 2. Add Your Avatar

-Add your profile picture as `public/avatar.png` (recommended size: 512x512px)
+Add your profile picture as `src/assets/avatar.png` (recommended size: 512x512px) Replace the existing avatar.png file in the folder with your own image.

 ### 3. Add Content